RakhithJK/spyder-ide-spyder-wiki/Dev:-Coding-Style.md

 * Use 8 spaces for hanging indent continuations of the ``def``, ``if``, ``for``, ``while`` and ``with`` statements, to avoid confusion with their indented block
 * **Test-suite functions** need not have a separate summary line in the docstring, particularly if it is only a few lines long, though this is suggested for longer docstrings
 * Put the ``"""`` on their own lines for multi-line **docstrings**; keep them all in the same line for single-line docstrings, except for module-level docstrings
-* **Commit messages and code comments** should be in imperative tense ("do this", "fix that"), sufficiently descriptive of the subject matter, understandable by themselves, and avoid non-obvious abbreviations or acronyms.
-Commit messages and **issue/PR titles** should not have a period.
-Prefix all PR titles with ``PR: `` and Work in progress PRs with ``[WiP]``.

 ## PyQt / PySide Style
 Spyder aims to be compatible with PySide and PyQt, so make sure code runs with both bindings.